dotnet/EntityFramework.Docs/docs/getting-started/full-dotnet.rst

 * Run ``Update-Database`` to apply the new migration to the database.
 Because your database doesn't exist yet, it will be created for you before the migration is applied.

 .. tip::
-    If you make future changes to your model, you can use the ``Add-Migration`` command to scaffold a new migration to apply the corresponding changes to the database.
+    If you make future changes to your model, you can use the ``Add-Migration`` command to scaffold a new migration to make the corresponding schema changes to the database.
 Once you have checked the scaffolded code (and made any required changes), you can use the ``Update-Database`` command to apply the changes to the database.

+    EF uses a ``__EFMigrationsHistory`` table in the database to keep track of which migrations have already been applied to the database.

 Use your model
 --------------